- To upgrade from Windows 8.1 to Windows 10, open Media Creation Tool, select “Upgrade this PC now,” and click Install.

-In this guide, you’ll learn the steps to upgrade to Windows 10 from Windows 8.1 minimizing the chances of running into issues during the upgrade.
+In this guide, you will learn the steps to upgrade to Windows 10 from Windows 8.1, minimizing the chances of running into issues during the upgrade.

 - Processor: 1GHz or faster processor or SoC.

 - RAM: 1GB for 32-bit or 2GB for 64-bit.